-Patrick Diamond is the Officer for MIT Solve’s health community where he nurtures relationships with health care leaders to scale technological solutions to global health challenges.
+Patrick Diamond is the Senior Officer for MIT Solve’s health community where he nurtures relationships with health care leaders to scale technological solutions to global health challenges.

 Before joining Solve, Patrick worked at a community health center in Baltimore--building partnerships and raising funds to support critical health care services for people experiencing homelessness.
 Previously, he worked on Capitol Hill where he focused on topics such as embassy security in the wake of the Benghazi attacks and postal reform.

 Digital Decision Aids: An Evolving Approach to Improving Patient Health